 Some of Solomon’s history is a little wonky in places – one reference is the fear of nuclear attack in the 1930s, which thankfully was never on the cards.
 Putting its faults aside, Haunted Staffordshire is a good introduction to paranormal activities in the county.

 Weighing in at some 1,300 pages, Jersey Folklore is an attempt to bring together all previously published information on the largest Channel Island into one place.
 Not content on merely collecting the hundreds of tales, Bois drills down, analysing their relationships and history, creating a fascinating journey through the myths of the island.

 From the opening chapter on black dogs, Bois sets up the tone of the books, citing alleged encounters with the creatures, documenting the places where they were believed to lurk, looking at parallels with similar creatures from elsewhere, and pondering on reasons for their existence.
 The pattern is followed throughout, from dozens of animal myths to the regions rich history of witchcraft.

-My only real gripe would be lack of an index – while the chapters are thoughtfully laid out type of myth, tracking down myths relating to a single location is going to a couple of cups of coffee.
+My only real gripe would be lack of an index – while the chapters are thoughtfully laid out by type of myth, tracking down stories relating to a single location is going to take a couple of cups of coffee.
 Perhaps this will be volume three..?

 Possibly verging on being too academic for the casual reader, nonetheless, Jersey Folklore is a vital companion for anyone with an interest in the myths and legends of the Channel Islands.